markf94/ibmq_code_epl_119_60002/README.md

 Update Nov.
 2018: I've rewritten the old QASM code in Python 3.7 and the newest Qiskit.

-The file `qiskit_distance_based_classifier.py` contains the `DistanceBasedClassifier` class which perform the classification of the two Iris flower datapoints `x'` and `x''` that were used in the original publication.
+The file `qiskit_distance_based_classifier.py` contains the `DistanceBasedClassifier` class which performs the classification of the two Iris flower datapoints `x'` and `x''` that were used in the original publication.

 You can run the code with the following command: